Barrow-in-Furness: Ethnicity and language

-The 2011 census states 96.9% of Barrow's population as White British, and ethnic minority populations in Barrow stood at 3.1%.
-Other ethnic groups in Barrow include Other White 1.3%, Asian 1.0%, Mixed Race 0.5%, Black 0.1%, Arab 0.1% and all other ethnic groups represented 0.1% of the population.
+The 2021 census states 95.7% of the former Borough of Barrow's population (I.e. Barrow, Dalton and villages) as White British, and ethnic minority populations in Barrow stood at 4.2%.
+Other ethnic groups in Barrow include Other White 1.4%, Asian 1.4%, Mixed Race 0.8%, Black 0.5%, Arab 0.1% and all other ethnic groups represented 0.2% of the population.
 The first people to settle in what is now Barrow were the Celts and Scandinavians followed by the Cornish.
 Most Barrovians however are descended from migrants from Scotland, Ireland and other parts of England who arrived from the late 19th century onwards.
-Barrow has sizeable Chinese (in particular those originating from Hong Kong), Filipino, Indian, Thai and Kosovan communities as well as a Polish population which partly dates back to World War II, however in general Barrow has a much lower proportion of ethnic minorities than national average.

 Barrow's Chinese connections were the subject of a documentary on Chinese state television in 2014.
 The programme covered diplomat Li Hongzhang's fact finding mission to the town's steelworks and shipyard in 1896 as well as the 2012 discovery of a hoard of Chinese coins discovered in Barrow dated around a similar time that have been suggested as having been brought over by sailors or labourers.
 The Society for Anglo-Chinese Understanding is a charity with a branch based in Barrow that aims to develop relations with the British Chinese community and the general British population.
 It was established in 1975 and publishes the quarterly China Eye magazine.

-In 2011 93.2% of the borough's population was born in England, 2.6% in Scotland, 0.6% in Northern Ireland and 0.5% in Wales.
-3.1% of the town's 2011 population were born elsewhere in the world, 1.3% of which were born in the European Union.
-The five most common foreign countries of birth were Poland, the Republic of Ireland, Germany, the Philippines and India.
-2018 estimates put the percentage of non-UK born residents at 5%.
+In 2021 93.0% of the borough's population was born in England, 2.3% in Scotland, 0.5% in Wales and 0.4% in Northern Ireland.
+3.8% of the town's 2021 population were born elsewhere in the world.
+The five most common foreign countries of birth were the Philippines, India, Nigeria, Germany and Poland.

-According to the 2011 census, 98.8% of Barrovians spoke English as a main language, although around 40 languages are spoken in the town with Polish, Chinese, and Tagalog prevailing as the second, third and fourth most common main languages (0.3%, 0.2% and 0.1% of the population respectively).
-Of the 797 Barrovians who had a main language other than English, 82.9% can speak English well to very well.
+According to the 2021 census, 98.4% of Barrovians spoke English as a main language, with Tagalog, the various Chinese dialects and Polish prevailing as the second, third and fourth most common main languages (0.3%, 0.2% and 0.2% of the population respectively).
+The Tagalog-speaking population represents the second highest of any district in northern England by percentage of the population.